Maria Komnene, Queen of Jerusalem: Last years

 The Third Crusade brought the reconquest of a strip of coast from Jaffa to Tyre in 1192, but the kingdom remained without Jerusalem itself.
 Balian died in 1194 and Maria did not remarry again.
 She retained an active role in family affairs.
 Maria's native Byzantine state, which had ceased to be a great power in the 1180s, was all but destroyed in the Fourth Crusade, while the Kingdom of Jerusalem was reduced to a rump state centred in Acre; yet, Maria's influence only increased.

 Maria's son-in-law, Conrad of Montferrat, died shortly after his marriage to Isabella.
 Isabella then married Count Henry II of Champagne and finally King Aimery of Cyprus.
-When she died in 1205, the crown of Jerusalem passed to her eldest daughter, c.
-14-year-old Maria of Montferrat.
-The heir presumptive to the young queen was her younger half-sister Alice of Champagne, who presumably came under the guardianship of their grandmother, Maria Komnene.
+When she died in 1205, the crown of Jerusalem passed to her eldest daughter, Maria of Montferrat, aged about 14.
+The following year, the dowager queen and her son John decided that the young heiress should marry King Peter II of Aragon, but Peter was unable to obtain an annulment of his existing marriage.
+The next in line to the throne was Maria of Montferrat's half-sister Alice of Champagne, who presumably came under the guardianship of their grandmother, Maria Komnene.
 According to a 1197 agreement between Henry of Champagne and Aimery of Cyprus, Alice was to marry King Hugh I of Cyprus, Aimery's son and successor.
 Maria Komnene supervised her granddaughter's marriage contract.
 The wedding was celebrated in 1210.
+The same year, Maria of Montferrat married John of Brienne and was crowned queen, but died in childbirth in 1212.

 Having outlived all the principal figures of Christian-ruled Jerusalem, Maria may have provided valuable recollections of the kingdom's laws and customs to her son John, who became a noted jurist.
 The other son, Philip, served as bailli of Cyprus.
 Her daughter Margaret married successively Hugh of Tiberias and Walter III of Caesarea.
 Another daughter, Helvis, married Reynald of Sidon, the widower of her mother's rival Agnes.
 Maria died in mid-1217, in the reign of her great-granddaughter Isabella II.
 All the kings of Jerusalem and Cyprus and much of the 13th-century nobility of both kingdoms descended from her.